Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - The [Serial Boy](https://github.com/francoiswnel/Serial-Boy) by francoiswnel, a breakout PCB to connect the serial cable to the Arduino Game Boy Printer emulator.

 ## Emulator overlays
+- The [Game Boy Printer web](https://herrzatacke.github.io/gb-printer-web/#/home) by herrzatacke, website to decode, arrange and store images from the Arduino Game Boy Printer emulator and saves.
+The project page is [here](https://github.com/HerrZatacke/gb-printer-web/).
+- The [GBCamera-Android-Manager](https://github.com/Mraulio/GBCamera-Android-Manager) by Mraulio, an Android App for the Arduino Game Boy Printer emulator and the GBxCart, allowing to take direct control of the Game Boy Printer as well.
  - Python decoders for the Arduino Game Boy Printer emulator: [CLI version](https://github.com/mofosyne/arduino-gameboy-printer-emulator/tree/master/GameboyPrinterDecoderPython), [another CLI version](https://github.com/raster/Game-Boy-Camera-Dumper) by raster and a [GUI version](https://github.com/CelestialQwert/game-boy-printer-gui) by CelestialQwert.
-- The [GBCamera-Android-Manager](https://github.com/Mraulio/GBCamera-Android-Manager) by Mraulio, an Android App for the Arduino Game Boy Printer emulator.
-- The [Game Boy Printer web](https://herrzatacke.github.io/gb-printer-web/#/home) by herrzatacke, website to decode, arrange and store images from the Arduino Game Boy Printer emulator.
-The project page is [here](https://github.com/HerrZatacke/gb-printer-web/).
 - A [Java application](https://github.com/lukasklinger/GameBoyPrinterReceiver) by lukasklinger for the Arduino Game Boy Printer emulator.
 - A [Matlab/GNU Octave code](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation) by Raphael-Boichot to decode images from the Arduino Game Boy Printer emulator with e-paper feature and the curated list of compatible games. e-paper feature also implemented in [this project](https://github.com/mtouzot/GameBEye) by mtouzot.